JavaScript is required to view this page.

 9. Look for worms!
 After a rainfall, take a magnifying glass and popsicle stick (or small stick or let them use their hands) and dig through the mud for worms.

 10. Play in the rain!
-Jump in puddles to cause and effect.
+Jump in puddles to explore cause and effect.
 This is also a great sensory and gross motor activity.

 11. Do a Spring Scavenger Hunt.
 Download the scavenger hunt below and take it on your next walk.